 The Rhodes Arboretum originated in the early 1950s under the supervision of Dr. Arlo Smith, longtime Professor of Biology.
 A number of Rhodes faculty, staff, and students have been involved over the decades to conserve and increase tree species on campus.

-In 2011, Professor Rosanna Cappellato spearheaded efforts to certify Rhodes as a Class IV Arboretum, the highest designation granted by the Tennessee Urban Forestry Council.
-Currently the responsibility for overseeing the Arboretum resides with the Urban Forestry Fellowship Program, overseen by Dr. Kimberly Kasper of the Rhodes Anthropology and Sociology Department.
+In 2011, former Rhodes professor Dr. Rosanna Cappellato spearheaded efforts to certify Rhodes as a Class IV Arboretum, the highest designation granted by the Tennessee Urban Forestry Council.
+Currently the responsibility for overseeing the Arboretum resides with the Urban Forestry Fellowship Program.
 As of 2017, the Arboretum boasts over 120 tree species and more than 1,500 individual trees.